Fiend Without a Face: Plot

-Production and release
+Production

 Period stock footage of USAF aircraft was featured in Fiend Without a Face.

 Noted science fiction personality, collector, and literary agent Forrest J Ackerman represented mystery and science fiction pulp writer Long and brokered the sale of her story "The Thought Monster" to the film's producers.
+New York-based British producer and distributor Richard Gordon bought the film rights, and produced the film through his London company Amalgamated Productions, which he co-owned with former Rank executive John Croydon.

 Screenwriter Leder was originally set to direct the film, but being American, was unable to obtain a British work permit in time, so Crabtree replaced him as director.
 Thompson later said that when the director showed up on the first day of shooting and looked at the script, Crabtree claimed it was not the film he had been hired to direct, as he did not do "monster" films.
-After a heated argument with the producers, Crabtree left the set and did not show up for several days.
+After a heated argument with the producers, Crabtree left the set and did not show up for a week.
 In the interim, Thompson himself directed the film.

 Fiend Without a Face was made entirely in England.
 Its Canadian setting was chosen because it would appeal to both American and British Commonwealth movie audiences, while still being easy to replicate using the English shooting locations.
 U. S. Air Force stock aviation footage was also used to establish the military base setting and to pad out the film's meager running time.
-The producers used primarily expatriate American and Canadian actors working in the United Kingdom, plus a few British actors dubbed by Americans.
+The producers used primarily expatriate American and Canadian actors working in the United Kingdom, plus a few British actors.
+Some of the British actors were later dubbed with North American accents.